She County, Anhui

 She County (歙县 (歙縣, Shè Xiàn)), or Shexian, is a county in the southeast of Anhui Province, China, bordering Zhejiang Province to the east.
 It is the easternmost county-level division of the prefecture-level city of Huangshan City.
 It has a population of 363,000 as of 2021, and an area of 2236 km2.

 She County is noted for its rich history and culture heritage.
 Its county seat is sometimes described as one of China's "four renowned ancient towns", along with Langzhong (Sichuan Province), Lijiang (Yunnan), and Pingyao (Shanxi).

 She County has jurisdiction over 13 towns and 15 townships.
 The county seat of government is in Huicheng Town.

 History

-She County was established during the Qin Dynasty (221–208 BCE).
+She County was established during the Qin dynasty (221–208 BCE).

-During the Song Dynasty, She County leader Fang La rebelled and was suppressed by the Song government.
+During the Song dynasty, She County leader Fang La rebelled and was suppressed by the Song government.

-During the Ming and Qing Dynasties, She County was the capital of Huizhou Prefecture.
+During the Ming and Qing dynasties, She County was the capital of Huizhou Prefecture.

 Administrative divisions

-She County is divided to 13 towns and 15 townships.
+She County is divided to 15 towns and 13 townships.